wssccc/ngscript/README.md

 ###eval
-eval takes one string parameter, the string can be a valid expression or statements. eval excutes the string as code, and return the %eax once the VM returned.
+eval takes one string parameter, the string can be a valid expression or statements. eval executes the code, and return the %eax once the VM returned.
 >
 >       println(eval("15+20"));
 >